Here's The Thing...

 Mix well (it will be pretty thick) with a whisk and heat up a skillet, or griddle on medium heat.
 The pancakes will brown quickly, so watch the heat.

-Lightly grease the heated pan with butter or e.v. coconut oil.
+Lightly grease the heated pan with some butter or e.v. coconut oil.

 Pour, or spoon enough batter into the pan to make a 3" to 4" pancake.
 I can fit three pancakes at a time in my large skillet.
 (This recipe roughly makes six 4" pancakes, or eight 3" pancakes.)

-Watch for the "set," around the edges, about two minutes or so, and flip.
+Watch for the "set," around the edges, and bubbles in the middle of the pancakes, about two minutes or so, and flip.
 If the pancakes are getting too dark before this time, just turn the heat down.
-Serve with your favorite syrup, sauce, jam, or jelly.
+Serve with your favorite syrup, sauce, or whole fruit jam.
+Enjoy!

 1/4 tsp. cinnamon